wp-plugins/bulk-delete/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= 2014-06-14 - v5.1 - (Dev time: 8 hours) =
+- New: Added the "Delete posts from trash" addon (Issue #65)

+- Tweak: Added `EMPTY_TRASH_DAYS` to system info page (Issue #67)
+- Tweak: Change the contextual help content for admin screens (Issue #68)

+- Bug: Added compatibility for PHP version 5.2.4 (Issue #66)
+- Bug: Fixed a bug in JavaScript validation in "Delete by URL" module (Issue #69)

 = 2014-06-12 - v5.0.2 - (Dev time: 1 hours) =
 - Bug: Added compatibility for PHP version 5.2.4 (Issue #64)